bombbomb/bombbomb-java-openapi/docs/PromptsApi.md

 <a name="respondToVideoEmailPrompt"></a>
 # **respondToVideoEmailPrompt**
-> VideoEmailPrompt respondToVideoEmailPrompt(id, choice, videoId, emailId)
+> VideoEmailPrompt respondToVideoEmailPrompt(id, choice, videoId, emailId, subject)

 Respond to a prompt